 Five Easy Spring Hikes to Get in Shape for Summer

-This is more of a walk than a hike, but it's one of our favorite Adirondack hikes for families.
+This is more of a walk than a hike, but the Bloomingdale Bog Trail is one of our favorite Adirondack hikes for families.
 The relatively flat, open, and straight trail starts in Bloomingdale and ends 10 miles away in Saranac Lake – or you can hike the first section that is 6.5 miles roundtrip.
-The negligible incline is manageable for all ages, and it's a great trail for bird watching.
+The negligible incline is manageable for all ages, and it's a great trail for bird watching and dog walking.

 - 12 miles from High Peaks Resort

 The Visitors Interpretive Center (VIC) at Paul Smiths College is a one-stop-shop for spring conditioning.
 With 3,000 acres to explore, the VIC offers a little bit of everything; from the wheelchair-accessible Barnum Brook Trail to the rolling terrain of Black Pond or Heron Marsh or the steeper climb of Jenkins Mountain.
 This is another location you will find amazing birds and beautiful wildflowers.

 - 22 miles from High Peaks Resort

 Just a hop, skip and a jump from High Peaks Resort, the five trails of Henry's Woods offer a wealth of spring conditioning opportunities.
 Easy to moderate in elevation, the Henry's Woods trail system can be combined in lots of different ways to add elevation, distance or just to keep things interesting.

 Clocking in at under a mile to the summit, Baker Mountain in Saranac Lake is a great hike when you're ready for a little elevation, but not too much.
 And the payoff makes it so worth it.
 At the summit, you'll see the town of Saranac Lake, the Mackenzie Mountain wilderness area, and the Adirondack High Peaks in the distance.